DSPsleeporg/ecc/README.md

 ```
 This will print out the help information about the package.

+---

-To learn how to use ecc, read the [documentation](https://dspsleeporg.github.io/ecc/).
+To learn how to use ecc, please read the [documentation](https://dspsleeporg.github.io/ecc/).